Information for COP 29 participants (A-Z)

 The secretariat wishes to remind Parties that, in accordance with decisions 17/CP.9, 36/CMP.1 and 2/CMA.1, only one set of credentials is necessary to cover the participation of Parties in COP 29, CMP 19 and CMA 6.

-Original credentials, duly signed as indicated above and written in one of the six official languages of the United Nations*, should be deposited during COP 29, CMP 19 and CMA 6 at the External Relations counter, located at the Information Desk in the conference venue.
+Original credentials, duly signed as indicated above and written in one of the six official languages of the United Nations*, should be deposited during COP 29, CMP 19 and CMA 6 at the Information Counter located in the Service Hub Area C in the conference venue.
 To ensure proper handling and delivery to the repository, no other office or authority of the secretariat or the host country has been designated to receive credentials.

 To acknowledge receipt of credentials, the badge of the delegate delivering the credentials will be scanned as confirmation of receipt of the document.
 A list of valid credentials will be posted on the UNFCCC COP 29 web page.
 The secretariat strongly recommends that Parties verify that their credentials have been listed on the official web page of the secretariat.
 In the event that they are not listed 48 hours following the deposit of credentials, the External Relations Office of the UNFCCC should be contacted.
 In accordance with rule 20 of the draft rules of procedure being applied, the Bureau will examine the credentials and submit its report to the COP.